 Both boys and girls can easily transition to this model as their first real bicycle.
 Its narrow tires make it much better for road use.
 The lightweight design makes it much easier for kids to pedal, especially in difficult uphill and uneven environments.

 Priced on the higher end, it is made with quality materials and has a nice overall build.
 Can be for both boys and girls.
 You can assemble it effortlessly and it has a high gear ratio which is awesome for downhill and flat terrains.

-- Great light bike
+- Great light weight

 - Good for both boys and girls